boeglinw/LabTools3/README.md

 Version 1.1.3.19: Fixed but when using using the fill function in 1d histograms with weights multiple times.

-Version 1.1.3.20: Added show_header to datafile and teh full_precision key word to write_csv.
+Version 1.1.3.20: Added show_header to datafile and the full_precision key word to write_csv.

+Version 1.1.3.21: Fixed bug in histo2d operations